nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** You may use the same instance of the delete command to delete more than 1 module at a time but at least 1 module to be deleted must be specified.
+:bulb: **Tip:** You may use a single delete command to delete more than 1 module at a time but at least 1 module to be deleted must be specified.
 </div>